-King County first adopted a public benefit rating system program in 1992, and has updated the program several times since then.
-The changes to the program recommended in this ordinance, including the creation of a new ecological enhancement land category, offer applicants additional points and tax savings for conducting major resource recovery efforts on their property.
+King County first adopted a public benefit rating system program in 1992 and has updated the program several times since then.
+The changes to the program recommended in this ordinance, include the creation of a new ecological enhancement land category, which offers applicants additional points and tax savings for conducting major resource recovery efforts on their property.